 Disclaimer: This post contains affiliate links, which means I may make a commission at no extra cost to you should you click through and make a purchase.

-So what if you’re like me – a one-person show with minimal money for outsourcing and limited time?
+So what if you’re like me when I first started my business – a one-person show with minimal money for outsourcing and limited time?

 You choose your investments wisely!